 STOVALL AT A GLANCE

 Stovall, NC was incorporated in 1907.
 Originally named Sassafras Fork for the large tree that stood at the intersection of Highway 15 and Main street.
 Convenient to Kerr Lake, Stovall like surrounding areas is largely agricultural, yet offers amenities reserved only for some larger towns.
 Enjoy an afternoon at the park or host your event at the former Sassafras restaurant.
-Attend a course at the Stovall branch of the Granville county library system or visit the resting place of John Penn.
+Attend a course at the Stovall branch of the Granville county library system or visit the home site of John Penn.
 Stovall Welcomes You.

 STOVALL COMMUNITY PARK